-As a pioneer school in project-based education we believe that families are integral partners in a successful learning process.
-Because we embrace being a unique learning model, Project-Based Learning (PBL), we want our families to understand the Why, What, and How of PBL.
-We strive for our families to become active participants alongside their children and their school community.
+As a pioneer school in project-based learning, we believe that families are integral partners in a successful learning process.
+Because we embrace a unique learning model, Project-Based Learning (PBL), we want our families to understand the why, what, and how of PBL.
+We encourage our families to become active participants alongside their children and their school community.

-Each month we will offer Parent University Workshops to have deep conversations and guide our families through the process.
-Joining together experts in the field and members of our team that will guide our families through the process and answer pertinent questions.
+Each month we offer Parent University Workshops to have deep conversations and guide our families through the process.
+We join experts in the field and members of our team who guide our families through the process and answer pertinent questions.

 Please email firstname.lastname@example.org to find out when the next Parent University is offered.